cdnjs/tutorials/skeleton.js/skeleton-functions/index.md

 }
 ```
 This is a function we want to run to update the size of the todos list after any interaction that may change it.
+When we type 'TodosList.models()' we get the actual models of the todos list.